 At least 30 days’ notice is required before someone has to move out, however.
 Regulations do not require the residence to find a new place for your loved one to live if eviction becomes necessary, but management may still be able to help.
 For more information on evictions, including what steps to take if you receive an eviction notice, click here.

 This Medicaid program is a Home and Community-Based Services (HCBS) waiver primarily for people who need nursing-home-level care but want to remain in their houses.
 Residents in assisted living may also be eligible for some of the benefits.
-Recipients must be Medicaid-eligible (see Alaska Medicaid eligibility criteria here).
+Recipients must be Medicaid-eligible (see Alaska Medicaid eligibility criteria here) including monthly income that does not exceed $2,829 as of 2024.
 The costs of care in assisted living (including assisted living with memory care) are among the benefits, but Medicaid will not cover room and board.
 The number of people who can receive services under this waiver is limited, so there may be a waiting list.
 For more information, click here or take a eligibility test for Alaska Medicaid here.

 Alaska’s Senior Benefits Program is a non-Medicaid program for state residents with low or moderate income who need help covering the costs of personal and medical care.
 People participating in this program may use the funds for anything, including assisted living.
 The amount of money provided under the program is $76, $175, or $250 per month, depending on the recipient’s income.
 The application and additional information are available on the Division of Public Assistance website here.